 An Introduction to Harrogate Choral Society

-We have just (Autumn 2021) appointed David Lawrence as our new Music Director and are looking forward greatly to working with him and getting to know him.
-Our Deputy Music Directors are Marilynne Davies and Thomas Moore, the latter also being our principal Accompanist.
+In the Autumn of 2021 we appointed David Lawrence as our new Music Director and have enjoyed our first season working with him and getting to know him.
+Our Deputy Music Director is Thomas Moore, he is also our principal Accompanist.
 We are most fortunate to work with both these excellent musicians and also to have Christine Alp, another accomplished musician, as Deputy Accompanist.

-The Society is managed by a committee which is presently under the co-Chairmanship of Paul Jackson and Amy Wall.
+The Society is managed by a committee which is presently under the co-Chairmanship of Paul Jackson and Amy Moseley.

-We also have a small choral group, Beati, and members of the main chorus sometimes perform together by request for weddings and other events.
+We also have a small all female choral group Beati who perform fundraising concerts and who, together with other members of the main chorus have performed together by request for weddings and other events.

 Beati This is a smaller group of ten female voices who sing at various functions.
 Their repertoire ranges from madrigals to songs from the shows.
 They perform at least two concerts per year which raise funds for local charities.
 These concerts provide an opportunity to perform their wide repertoire and also to provide a platform for young aspiring musicians to perform with them.